joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/05/17/us/politics/trump-south-bronx.html

 **Protesters Take Over the Institute of Politics at University of Chicago**\
-`They confronted the institute’s director, the former senator Heidi Heitkamp.`\
+`They confronted the institute’s director, the former senator Heidi Heitkamp.
+At the University of Pennsylvania, demonstrators also tried to occupy a building.`\
 https://nytimes.com/2024/05/17/us/uchicago-protests-politics-institute.html

 **Transcript of Trump Manhattan Trial, May 16, 2024**\